meltaxa/solariot/README.md

 *[ERROR] 'ModbusIOException' object has no attribute 'registers'* Check your Inverter's "address" (as opposed to IP address) matches the slave id in the config file.
 Default is 0x01.
+Also, try increasing the timeout or scan_interval in the config.py file to reduce the noise.

 ## Next Steps